-Two affiliates were recognized at the awards ceremony for program accomplishments: YVC Airdrie, AB, as the New Affiliate of the Year, for engaging almost 40 youth in 760 hours of service; and YVC Reading, PA, as the Affiliate of the Year, for increasing their total service hours by 28% and their youth volunteers by 54%.
-Numbers aside, YVC Reading also had some truly impactful projects this year.
-These included creating encouraging news segments called Some More Good News, hosting a Community Conversations for Change project that addresses racism and includes a community-wide pledge to Stand Together Against Racism, and they built a 70-foot long wooden boardwalk through designated wetlands with an environmental learning center for their Big Build project.
+Two affiliates were recognized for program accomplishments.
+New Affiliate of the Year, YVC Airdrie, AB, Canada, engaged nearly 40 youth in 760 hours of service.
+Affiliate of the Year, YVC Reading, PA, increased their total service hours by 28% and their youth volunteers by 54%.
+YVC Reading had some truly impactful projects this year.
+These included creating encouraging news segments called Some More Good News, hosting a Community Conversations for Change project that addresses racism and includes a community-wide pledge to Stand Together Against Racism, and building a 70-foot long wooden boardwalk through designated wetlands with an environmental learning center for their Big Build project.

 In addition, two individual awards were given to YVC leaders in the network.
-The Program Director of the Year was awarded to Sandy Anker, who oversees YVC in Joplin and Springfield.
-Brad Somers, from Alpena, MI, was awarded YVC Champion Award.
+Program Director of the Year was awarded to Sandy Anker, who oversees YVC in Joplin, MO, and Springfield, MO.
+Sandy exemplifies the qualities of a great YVC program director – she is creative, flexible, and is committed to youth service in her community.
+Brad Somers, from Alpena, MI, was awarded the YVC Champion Award.
 Brad’s YVC is generally in the top 10 in the network for hours served, has one of only two youth who have received the Legacy Award for serving over 1,500 hours, and consistently has 40 or more average hours per youth.

 Share this post: